BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 --------------
    DesktopInit.js is only used if a desktop browser is detected.
 This is where your desktop Require.js configurations will be.

-   This file is the exact same as MobileInit.js, except it has a few different dependencies (Twitter Bootstrap, etc)
+   This file is the exact same as MobileInit.js, except it has a few different dependencies (Twitter Bootstrap instead of jQuery Mobile, etc)

 MobileRouter.js
 ---------------